benhoyt/py-1brc/notes.md

 - r1: process char by char
 - r2: re.match(r'([^;]+);([-.0-9])', line)
-- r4: csv
+- r3: csv
-- r3: line.partition(';')
+- r4: line.partition(';')
-- r5: thread pool / threading
+- r5: micro-optimized r4
-- r6: multiprocessing
+- r6: thread pool
+- r7: process pool

 Notes:
-- putting things in a function helped big-time! at least on Python 3.10 (try on 3.12)
 - Brian's DuckDB + ChatGPT tool

+- putting things in a main function helped big-time! at least on Python 3.10 (try on 3.12)
-- microoptimizations don't help much (anymore?), like assigning globals to local vars
+- some microoptimizations don't help much (anymore?), like assigning globals to local vars
 - map, ThreadPool.map, Pool.map
 - some way to show what GIL is doing?
 - show Python 3.10 to Python 3.12 speed differences -- significant!
-- reading large chunks as bytes/bytearray and then using .find(b';') and .find(b'\n') didn't help -> too many operations
+- reading large chunks as bytes/bytearray and then using .find(b';') and .find(b'\n') didn't help -> just too many operations
 - "if" statement much faster than min/max! (do a dis() to show: fewer opcodes doesn't necessarily mean faster)
 - floats[temp_str] dict lookup a bit faster than float(temp_str)
 - try/except KeyError is a bit faster than stats.get and "if v is None"